 - invoice number and date

 - total value of all goods

-Below you may find an example of a filled commercial invoice created for the shipment of a fictional company Tailspin.
-Please, keep in mind that it’s just a fictitious sample of CO created for greater clarity.
+Below is an example of a filled out commercial invoice created for the shipment of a fictional company Tailspin.
+Keep in mind that it’s just a fictitious sample of CO created for greater clarity.

 Commercial Invoice template.
 The printable template of the CO can be easily found online.
-As well as for other export documents, you can come across several websites that expose the downloadable templates of the commercial invoice.
+As well as for other export documents, there are several websites that feature downloadable commercial invoice templates.

-Let us recommend you to use Commercial invoice, as it’s both comprehensive and simple to use.
-You can add rows to the template where necessary and refer to the already given examples on how to fill in some forms.
+We recommend you use the Commercial invoice, as it’s both comprehensive and simple to use.
+You can add rows to the template where necessary and refer to the already given examples on how to fill out some forms.

-We would like to dedicate the final chapter of this post to the examples of export documentation management software systems.
-The reason behind this is simple: today it’s still hard to create and prepare export documentation without getting stuck in tons of manual paper routine.
+The final chapter of this post is dedicated to examples of export documentation management software systems.
+The reason behind this is simple: Today it’s still hard to create and prepare export documentation without getting stuck in tons of manual paper routine.

 Export Documentation Software

 It would be impractical to discuss export documents without looking at the export document software providers.
 These cloud-based software systems simplify the creation and management of export documents by automating paper-based freight forwarding and shipping processes.

 We have listed some providers for your consideration.
 While there are more of them, these were chosen for their good connectivity, target audience, and extra features.